CORNET: Learning Table Formatting Rules By Example: Approach

 \subsubsection{Enumerating Rules}

-Despite the large search space, we can generate candidates by learning rules for each format separately in a \emph{one versus all} setting.
-In this setting, the rule for a format $f$ is expected to consist of predicates that either hold for many cells with format $f$ and few with other formats, or vice versa.
-Taking this one step further, the combination of predicates in a conjunction in one $r_f$ should either only hold for cells with format $f$ or not hold for any cell with format $f$.

-Based on this intuition, we greedily enumerate promising candidates by iteratively learning decision trees and using predicates as features.
+We greedily enumerate candidate rules by iteratively learning decision trees that predict the noisy label $\hat{f}_i$ for each $c_i$ from the predicate outputs.
 Each decision tree then corresponds to a rule in disjunctive normal form \cite{blockeel1998top}.
 We identify and address three challenges: variety in rules, simplicity of rules, and coping with noisy labels.
 To ensure variety, the root feature is removed from the set of candidates after each iteration.
-To ensure simplicity, we only accept decision trees with $\lambda_n$ or fewer nodes.
-To deal with noisy labels, we only require decision trees to have perfect accuracy on observed examples, we consider labeled cells to be twice as important as unlabeled ones and we stop learning more rules once the accuracy falls below a threshold.
-This learning procedure is shown in Algorithm~\ref{alg:ruleEnum}.
+To ensure simplicity, we only accept decision trees with $\lambda_n$ (10) or fewer nodes.
+To deal with noisy labels, we only require decision trees to have perfect accuracy on observed examples.
+We consider labeled cells to be twice as important as unlabeled ones and we stop learning more rules once the accuracy falls below $\lambda_a$ (0.8).
+This learning procedure is schematically shown in Figure~\ref{fig:algorithm}.